rmraya/TMXEditor/README.md

 - Personal Use of Source Code
 - Commercial Installers

-Source code of TMXEditor is available for free personal use.
-You can download the source code and compile it for unlimited editing of TMX files in the computer where it was downloaded and compiled.
-Ypu cannot redistribute a version that you compiled or your modifications to the code.
+Source code of TMXEditor is free for personal use.
+You can download the source code, modify, compile and use it without limitations in the computer where it was downloaded and compiled.
+You cannot redistribute a version that you compiled or your modifications to the code.

 Ready to use commercial installers are available at [TMXEditor Home Page](https://www.maxprograms.com/products/tmxeditor.html).
 You can try the commercial version for 30 days at no cost.